palasthotel/responsive-oembed/readme.txt

 3. You’re done!
 Try pasting a YouTube, Vimeo or any other oEmbed URL into a post.
 Open the post and resize your browser window, the oEmbed element should scale properly.

 == Changelog ==

+= 1.3 =
+* Fixed problem with unexpected margins in frontend and backend.

 = 1.2 =
 * Changed wrapper HTML tag to div to prevent parsing errors, when there are blockquotes or other p tags inside the oembed code.